Crissium/SilverDict/README.md

 - [X] Ignore diacritics when searching (testing still wanted from speakers of Turkish, the Semitic languages and Asian languages other than CJK)
 - [X] Ignore case when searching
 - [ ] GoldenDict-like morphology-awareness (walks -> walk) and spelling check (fuzzy-search, that is, malarky -> malady, Malaya, malarkey, Malay, Mala, Maalox, Malcolm)
-- [ ] Transliteration for the Cyrillic, Greek, Arabic, Hebrew and Devanagari scripts
+- [ ] Transliteration for the Cyrillic, Greek, Arabic, Hebrew and Devanagari scripts (done: Greek)
 - [X] Add the ability to set sources for automatic indexing, i.e. dictionaries put into the specified directories will be automatically added
 - [X] Recursive source scanning
 - [X] Multithreaded article extraction
-- [X] Improve the performance of suggestions matching (partially done, 'contains' search is still slow)
+- [X] Improve the performance of suggestions matching
 - [X] Make the suggestion size customisable
 - [X] Allow configure suggestion matching mode, listening address, running mode, etc. via a configuration file, without modifying code